Dissipative Unified Dark Fluid: Observational Constraints: Cosmological Evolution of the Model

 where $\rho_x$ is the density of the $x$-component, and $\rho_{crit}$ is the critical density given by

-In Fig.\ref{Omega} we show the density of different components of DUDF model vs the $\Lambda$CDM model.
+In Fig. \ref{Omega} we displayed the density of different components of the fluid model vs the $\Lambda$CDM model.

-We can see from the Fig that the density parameter of DUDF model matches the dust density due to the $\Lambda$CDM scenario at early times while gradually follows the dark energy density to the future.
-It also shows that the viscosity parameter does not much affect the behavior of the density parameter.
+We can see from the Fig. that the density parameter of the unified fluid matches the dust density due to the $\Lambda$CDM scenario at early times while gradually following the dark energy density to the future.